akeneo/transporteo/README.md

 then, let you guide ;)

 At the end of the tool's job, you will have your database setuped with your data but we do not migrate your custom code.
-You will have to migrate it following this [Upgrade file](./UPGRADE-2.0.md)
+You will have to migrate it following this [upgrade file](./UPGRADE-2.0.md).

 We plan to automate this part in future release, stay tuned ! :)